nystudio107/craft-seomatic/docs/docs/advanced.md

 SEOmatic supports the standard `config.php` multi-environment friendly config file for the plugin settings.
 Just copy the `config.php` to your Craft `config/` directory as `seomatic.php` and you can configure the settings in a multi-environment friendly way.

-These are the same settings that are configured in the **Plugin Settings** in the Control Panel.
+These are the same settings that are configured in the **Plugin Settings** in the control panel.

 ## Events